Jarvisarmy/SimpleSliceNet/README.md

 ## Files and Tools Setup
 - Using feature extractor fine-tuned on EDC.
  Please use the code from original paper [EDC](https://github.com/guojiajeremy/edc), get the state_dict of the encoder and save it as './../results/MRI_EDC/best_encoder.pth'.
+You can also contact us for inquiring our saved state dict.

 - As mentioned in paper, we use [HD-BET](https://github.com/MIC-DKFZ/HD-BET) to skull-tripped and use [Flirt](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT) to registered brain MRI volumes.
 Please download the MRI preprocessing tool follow the description from the source website.
+These tools are download in the parent directory of this repository, if you download it elsewhere, you might need to change some code in the [src/data_utils.py](src/data_utils.py) to make sure the pre-processing code works.

 ## Pre-processing
  - [src/data_utils.py](src/data_utils.py) contains code for brain extraction, volume registered and converting volumes to slices.